kragen/derctuo/markdown/prate-thoughts.md

 Detached and batched signatures
 -------------------------------

-As Remosi pointed out when I brought it up, it might be useful to separate the signature from the page, so that a single signature-verification operation is sufficient to validate all pages up to a given point in the journal.
+As Perry Lorier pointed out when I brought it up, it might be useful to separate the signature from the page, so that a single signature-verification operation is sufficient to validate all pages up to a given point in the journal.
 Moreover, a Merkle chain over the